inspiro-sk/hr-analytics/README.md

 ## Simple ML pipeline scripts example

 This repo contains an example how a fully automated ML pipeline can be created.
-All operations are defined in config.yaml file and the pipeline is then exectured using `launcher.py` file.
+All operations are defined in `config.yaml` file and the pipeline is then exectured using `launcher.py` file.
+Detailed documentation will be added later.